Summer Holiday Ideas and Contacts 2021

 The best piece of advice we can give you if you’re on or near the river is get a tide table and learn how to use it.
 In every 24-hour period there are two flood tides (going up) and two ebb tides (coming down), changing the water-level 2-4 metres.
 This can make a big difference to your progress if you are on the river and to your access if you are beside it.
 You can buy tide tables or download them from tidetimes.org.uk/woodbridge-tide-times.
-You need to be aware (if you aren’t already) that high water at the top of the river (Woodbridge, for instance) will be later than it is at Bawdsey.
+You need to be aware that high water at the top of the river – eg Woodbridge – will be later than it is at Bawdsey.
 (Water comes in from the sea so it takes longer to get up there – obvious really!)
-You’ll need to check whether times are in UT (Universal time) or BST (British Summer time = one hour later).
+You’ll also need to check whether times are in UT (Universal time) or BST (British Summer time = one hour later).
 Swimming is best on the last hour of the flood tide.

-If you go to the Met Office site you can check the weather at the same time.
-Or try a specialist wind-finder site like Windguru if you’re thinking about kite-flying on the beach.
-(And if you are on the beach, just don’t forget how easily a wind blowing OFF the shore can blow you off it too…)
+If you go to the Met Office site you can check the weather at the same time as the tides.
+You might want to know sunrise and sunset too.
+Try a specialist wind-finder site like Windguru if you’re thinking about kite-flying on the beach.
+And if you are on the beach, don’t forget how easily a wind blowing OFF the shore can blow you off it too…

 For many people the River Deben is a source of inspiration – for writing, painting, collecting things, making music.
-This year, for the first time, we’re running an under-18s photography competition.
+We welcome contributions to our magazine (send to firstname.lastname@example.org) This year we’re also running our second under-18s photography competition.
 Details at the end.

 We have structured our specific suggestions beginning at Bawdsey, on the east side of the River Deben entrance.
-Then we follow the river in a generally northerly direction and cross at Wilford Bridge, (Melton) before turning roughly south again via Woodbridge, Martlesham and Waldringfield to Felixstowe Ferry – where foot passengers and cycles can cross back to Bawdsey, 10 am to 6 pm.
-As the ferry is public transport you may be asked to wear a face mask.
-The ferry also operates a river taxi service.
-For more information call 01394 282173.
+Then we follow the river in a generally northerly direction and cross at Wilford Bridge, (Melton) before turning roughly south again via Woodbridge, Martlesham and Waldringfield to Felixstowe Ferry where you can cross back to Bawdsey.

 Entering the Deben by boat